sergiogotuzzo/MCP-Snippets/README.md

-All the mods here were written using MCP-919 and using Eric Golde's draggable mod system.
+All the mods here were written using MCP-919 and using Eric Golde's mod system.
 Every mod was written or improved by me.

 The mods here are: